 Augmented reality is still a technology in its infancy, but what we have seen so far shows a lot of promise.
 The ability to add digital properties to physical objects is a game-changer for industries such as marketing, which thrive on multi-channel interaction with consumers.

 The idea behind AR advertising is to give the consumer a fully-immersive experience while maintaining complete control over all channels of interaction.
 AR advertising campaigns share a lot of similarities with video-games.
 Each action the player takes and each piece of feedback he receives are meant to keep him engaged with the overarching narrative, which is itself based around a particular product or service that is being promoted.

 Some of the benefits of AR-powered advertising are:

-- increased consumer engagement, in response to being given an opportunity to participate in a fun activity
+- increased consumer engagement, in response to being allowed to participate in a fun activity

 - positive word of mouth on the street, as a result of consumers interacting face to face with each other during a campaign